Optimising cardiac stem cell therapy by finding the best conditions for the cells in the lab and in the heart

 We have shown that the number and viability of CDCs decrease with age, but that culture under hypoxia improves proliferation and maintains the stem cell potential.

 We are investigating tissue engineering strategies to deliver cells as a bandage across the infarct scar, by growing cells on collagen scaffolds or on decellurised heart tissue.

 We are measuring changes in cell metabolism as the cells differentiate into cardiomyocytes.
 By characterising the metabolism of human induced pluripotent cells that have been differentiated into beating cardiomyocytes, we can explore the use of these cells to detect metabolic side-effects of potential drug compounds.

-We are going to use nanoparticles to deliver microRNAs to the cells, to increase cell survival after administration to the heart.
+We are investigating whether addition of hypoxic microRNAs to the cells can increase cell survival after administration to the heart.